BMC B-series engine: Construction

-The engine was of conventional construction with a one-piece crankcase and cylinder block in cast iron with the crankcase extending down to the lowest level of the main bearing caps; with a cylinder head, also usually in cast iron, and a sump made from pressed steel for rear-wheel drive vehicles.
+The engine was of conventional construction with a one-piece crankcase and cylinder block in cast iron with the crankcase extending down to the lowest level of the main bearing caps with a cylinder head, also usually in cast iron, and a sump made from pressed steel for rear-wheel drive vehicles.
 Early engines used a three-bearing crankshaft, but later engines used five bearings.
-On all except the rare twin overhead camshaft variant, the camshaft — which was chain driven and mounted low in the block — operated the overhead valves via pushrods and rocker arms.
+On all except the rare twin overhead camshaft variant, the camshaft, which was chain driven and mounted low in the block, operated the overhead valves via pushrods and rocker arms.
 The two inlet ports in the non-crossflow cylinder head were shared between cylinders 1 + 2 and 3 + 4 and the three exhaust ports between cylinder 1, 2 + 3 and 4.
 Valve clearance was adjustable by screws and locknuts on the rocker arms.
-Another unconventional characteristic of the engine is that the bore spacing is not constant between all four bores.
+An unconventional characteristic of the engine is that the bore spacing is not constant between all four bores.
 The distance from cylinder 1 to 2 is 3.4375"; 2 to 3 =3.875"; and 3 to 4 =3.4375".

-The B series shares many design features (such as the heart-shaped combustion chambers and siamese inlet ports designed by Harry Weslake), as well as its basic layout and general appearance, with the smaller BMC A-series engine.
-However another difference was its block's full-depth skirt which provided excellent bottom-end strength.
-This made the engine highly durable and suitable for developing into diesel versions in later years.
+The B-series shared its basic layout and general appearance and many design features, such as the heart-shaped combustion chambers and siamese inlet ports designed by Harry Weslake, with the smaller BMC A-series engine.
+One difference was that the cylinder block of the B-series had a full-depth skirt.
+This provided excellent bottom-end strength and made the engine highly durable and suitable for developing into diesel versions in later years.